 The slides from my Hitchhiker’s Towel Day talk (at Cambridge Central Library, May 25th 2013).

-Radio interview from 12/09/2012: me talking about the Hitchhiker book with Sean Moncrieff (a philosophy graduate!) on Newstalk Ireland.
+Radio interview from 12/09/2012: I discuss Philosophy and The Hitchhiker’s Guide to the Galaxy with Sean Moncrieff (a philosophy graduate!) on Newstalk Ireland.

-Buy the Hitchhiker book (in handsome paperback or rather nice e-book) from:
+Buy the book (in handsome paperback or rather nice e-book), from:

 Amazon.co.uk[link removed now that I am more aware of Amazon's treatment of employees] Amazon.com[link removed now that I am more aware of Amazon's treatment of employees] or from one of the other Amazon sites such as Amazon.caand Amazon.de[as above]

 - or (e-book only) Google Play [and of course Google gives one something to worry about, too]